İsmail Hakkı Okday: Turkish War of Independence

 During the later years of the Turkish War of Independence, he established back channels with the Turkish nationalists, who invited him to join in the upcoming Great Offensive.
-On 27 January 1922, without informing anyone except his father's chief aid, whom also went with him, he escaped from Istanbul to Ankara.
+On 27 January 1922, without informing anyone except his father's chief aid, who also went with him, he escaped from Istanbul to Ankara.
 Tevfik Pasha, who was then Grand Vizier, knew of his defection plan, but chose to keep quiet, much to the consternation of his sovereign Mehmed VI.
 Ulviye, having woken up one day without her husband and having not been informed of his defection plan, chose to divorce him and never forgave him.

-News of his defection was a propaganda coup for the nationalists, him being a high ranking officer, damat, and son of the current Grand Vizier.
+News of his defection was a propaganda coup for the nationalists, him being a high ranking officer, damat, and son of the incumbent Grand Vizier.

 He served as the Division Chief of Staff and was awarded the Independence Medal with red stripes.

 Diplomatic career

-After the war, he entered the Foreign Ministry; as with Moscow, Antwerp, Plovdiv, Bari, Basra, and has served as Consul General in Vienna.
+After the war, he entered the Foreign Ministry; as with Moscow, Antwerp, Plovdiv, Bari, Basra, and served as Consul General in Vienna.
 He remarried with Ferhunde Hanım (Ms. Nazli's aunt, the mother of Bulent Ecevit).
 He retired from Athens Consulate.

 After his retirement he owned and lived in the Park Hotel in Ayaspaşa, where he died in 1977.